-Every year and every 3ds Max Version I try again to understand why this is never fixed and how to find a better fix to this annoying issue.
-That thing is simple (or should be simple), if you have an image with transparency info (alpha channel) you want it to show nice no matter the background.
-In the image above you see a dark halo in the borders that looks horrible.
-The same happens if the background is white in the render and later you composite it over a black background then you see white borders.
+With every new year and every 3Ds Max Version, I try again to understand why this is never fixed and how to find a better solution to this annoying issue.
+It is simple (or should be simple) if you have an image with transparency info (alpha channel) and you want it to show nicely no matter the background.
+In the image above, you see a dark halo on the borders that looks horrible.
+The same happens if the background is white in the render and later when you composite it over a black background – you still see white borders.

-This also affect anti-aliasing, that depends on transparency.
-So even you don’t use translucent materials your object could have issues on its borders when you composite the image in any 2D editing program or game engine.
+This also affects anti-aliasing, which depends on transparency.
+So even you don’t use translucent materials, your object could have issues on its borders when you composite the image in any 2D editing program or game engine.

-The following is the correct way, how you want to behave a PNG with transparency :
+The following is the correct way of how you want a PNG with transparency to behave:

-Then when I google about it, is like only a few people have this concern and the forums discussion you find many different opinions, complex solutions and fights about if 3ds Max fault or Photoshop fault; or my fault for being so dump that I never found that secret super-hidden configuration that makes 3ds Max save .PNG right.
+Then when I google it, there are only a few people who share this concern.
+In the forum discussions, you find many different opinions, complex solutions and fights about whether it is 3Ds Max’s fault or Photoshop fault… or my own fault for being so dumb that I never found that secret super-hidden configuration that makes 3Ds Max save .PNG right.

-A simple test says who is guilty.
-Open your 3ds Max .PNG on Gimp 2, or drag it to a new gmail message, try anywhere else and you will see that it will show wrong with the black or white background borders.
+A simple test finds out who is guilty.
+Open your 3Ds Max .PNG on Gimp 2, or drag it to a new Gmail message.
+Try anywhere else and you will see that it will show up wrong with the black or white background borders.

-When your image have and alpha channel then the color channel must be pure colors, NOT blended with the background color, have to be totally independent.
-But 3ds Max thinks in a different way, they always use pre-multiplied alpha and make things difficult for those that want to composite images outside of Max.
-(Tested with all versions until Max 2014, later versions I don’t know yet, but I bet is still there)
+When your image has an alpha channel, then the color channel must be pure colors, NOT blended with the background color.
+They have to be totally independent.
+But 3Ds Max thinks in a different way: they always use pre-multiplied alpha channels and make things difficult for those that want to composite images outside of Max.
+(Tested with all versions until Max 2014.
+Later versions I don’t know about yet, but I bet is still there.)

 Use another file format, like OpenEXR or TGA.
-Yes, it may work, but I want to use .PNG.
-Others makes things more complex.
-PNG is popular and sexy.
+Yes, it solves the problem, but I want to use .PNG. it’s small, popular and sexy.